 US President Obama served the 2003 Inniskillin Oak Aged Vidal Icewine served at his Nobel Peace Prize Dinner in Oslo, Norway.

-How did the 2013 icewine harvest go?
+How did this year’s icewine harvest go?

 How is icewine different from other sweet wines?

 Icewine is different from other sweet wines: It’s a matter of cold versus rot.
 Sweet wines, such as French Sauternes and Barsac, Hungarian tokay and some late harvest wines, depend on botrytis cinerea, or “noble rot.”
 This fungus penetrates the grape skins and allows the water to evaporate, concentrating the juice.
 However, with icewine, the water in the grapes freezes more quickly than the sugar and separates out, concentrating the sweetness and fresh fruit flavours of the dehydrated grapes.

 The grapes for icewine are picked and pressed at -8oC or colder.
 That’s why grapes are typically picked at night so that the concentrated winter nectar isn’t diluted by melting.
 If that does happen, the wine must be labeled as “late harvest” rather than icewine.
 The thermometer may read -10oC or so, but the wind chill makes the night feel more like -30C.